 That kind of grime would benefit from a polish and waxing.
 Sun is a pain killer, especially the color Red.
-Sun damage is known as Oxidization and it causes the paint to fade.
-A once vibrant red car turns pink after years basking in the sun.
+Sun damage is known as Oxidization, and it causes the paint to fade.
+A once vibrant red car turns pink after years of basking in the sun.

 Wax Or Polish – What’s The Difference?

-That said, I totally understand why one might use the words interchangeably, in recent years polish-wax hybrid products have become popular.
-Try walking down the detailing aisle of your auto parts store – Mind-bending decision paralyzes.
+That said, I totally understand why one might use the words interchangeably; in recent years, polish-wax hybrid products have become popular.
+Try walking down the detailing aisle of your auto parts store – decision paralysis.

 Polish is a very fine abrasive, you might think that strange.
 Why would you want to rub an abrasive on the delicate paintwork of your car?
 Polish, as with the whole family of graded compounds, removes micro-layers of dead or damaged coatings.

-Wax as you know shines the car, but its other function is more important.
+Wax, as you know, shines the car, but its other function is more important.
 It puts a protective shell over the paintwork.
-It protects it by preventing grit, bird poop, and the likes from sticking to it.
+It protects it by preventing grit, bird poop, and the like from sticking to it.

 The best natural wax in the business is Carnauba wax.
 It’s produced from the leaves of the Brazilian Palm tree.
 It’s prized for its natural ability to repel both heat and moisture.
 It’s a hard wax and can be difficult to work.

-Carnauba wax is often blended with other wax’s to make it more workable.
+Carnauba wax is often blended with other wax to make it more workable.
 A rule of thumb here, the harder the wax, the better it works.

-Then there’s the synthetic wax’s, made from polymers.
+Then there’s the synthetic wax, made from polymers.
 They are designed for convenience and often come in spray form, basically a spray and wipe.
-These types of waxes are great for a quick instant shine, but don’t last long and don’t offer your paint much protection.
+These types of waxes are great for a quick instant shine but don’t last long and don’t offer your paint much protection.

 This is the first step in the process of paintwork care.
 A good automotive detergent is preferred to household suds.
 Household detergent is too harsh for auto paintwork, it strips off previous layers of protective wax coatings.